Kitware/VTK/Filters/CellGrid/README.md

 + A vertex has an empty parameter space and one degree of freedom at every order.

-The pyramid has no arbitrary-order Lagrange basis.
-Its tensor-product structure degenerates at the apex, so higher-order pyramid elements use *rational* shape functions rather than polynomials; only the hand-written orders 0 through 2 are registered.
+The `Bezier` function space is registered the same way and for the same shapes, and shares the degree-of-freedom counts above, since the two bases span the same polynomials, so they have the same number of degrees of freedom.
+It differs in having no hand-written low-order operators, so every order reaches its arbitrary-order kernels.

+No arbitrary-order basis is registered for the pyramid, so only its hand-written orders 0 through 2 are available.
+Its tensor-product structure degenerates at the apex, and a conforming space of higher order must contain *rational* functions for the traces on its faces to stay polynomial, so no polynomial basis of arbitrary order exists for it.
+Rational ones do, including a Bernstein-Bézier basis retaining the non-negativity and partition-of-unity properties, so this is a gap in what is implemented rather than in what is possible.